dullroar/miki/README.rst

 * lynx, for html to text generation.
 * jq, for ``meta.json`` to ``catalog.json`` generation.
 * tree, for generating the sitemap.

-* reStructuredText-specific.
+* AsciiDoc-specific:

-  * docutils, for rst2html.
+  * asciidoc, for asciidoc to html generation.

+    * asciidoc package includes a2x.

-  * rst2pdf, for rst2pdf.
+  * dblatex, with a2x, for asciidoc to pdf generation.

 * Markdown-specific.